 Long term monitoring is necessary because men are at very high risk for a second ipsilateral or contralateral breast lesion.

 Routine screening of males with breast cancer is not established due to the rarity of occurrence.
 Yet, males (especially those older than 35) should be educated on the potential risk factors discussed and be advised on genetic counseling if they have a family history of breast cancer (in both males and females) or other cancers that may be triggered by a BRCA gene, for example, ovarian, pancreatic, testicular, or prostate cancers.

-Male breast cancer is rare and often the diagnosis is delayed, leading to very high mortality.
-To improve outcomes, an interprofessional team approach that consists of an oncologist, surgeon, radiation therapist, dietitian and mental health counselor is recommended.
+Male breast cancer is rare, and often the diagnosis is delayed, leading to very high mortality.
+To improve outcomes, an interprofessional team approach that consists of an oncologist, surgeon, radiation therapist, dietitian, and mental health counselor is recommended.
 The majority of these patients initially present to their primary care provider or nurse practitioner.
-Unlike females, there may not be any risk factors and hence any mass should be worked up and a malignancy ruled out.
-The primary care providers should never assume that a breast growth is simply benign gynecomastia.
+Unlike females, there may not be any risk factors, and hence any mass should be worked up, and a malignancy ruled out.
+The primary care providers should never assume that breast growth is simply benign gynecomastia.
 Men who are more than 50 years of age should be worked up to rule out breast cancer if there is a lesion.

 Stage for stage the prognosis for male breast cancer is the same as in females.
 (Level V)